Ritsumeikan Trust Personal Information Protection Regulations

 Pupils and students enrolled at a school established by the Trust at present or in the past.

-Officers of the Trust and persons employed by the Trust at present or in the past, and Students and temporary workers, etc. engaged in Business under the directions of faculty and staff.
+Executives of the Trust and persons who are or have been in employment with the Trust, including students, temporary workers, etc., who are engaged in work under the direction of faculty and staff members.

 The education and research activities of the Trust and the Business as set forth in Articles 4, 5 and 6 of the Detailed Regulations on the Enforcement of the Bylaws of the Ritsumeikan Trust.